wmruef/orcaD/README.md

    biowiper=n
    outputexecutedtag=n
 ------
+ 0.9.11 - aquadopp.c : Added a warning to the download operation when the
+                       datafile is >100kb long.
+A typical file is 14-20kb for our buoys.
+Also added a "get prompt" step between the two data query commands in the download routine.

+ 0.9.10 - winch.c    : Added 3 second delay after WINCH ON in movePackageUp and
+                       movePackageDown to allow for slow start up of new winch control cyclinder

  0.9.9 - orcad.c     : Sync the CTD time with the computer time at the end
                        of every cast.